We may earn a commission from products mentioned in this post, at no extra cost to you.

 Other times, we are facing difficulties in our personal lives or jobs that we can’t see a way through.
 Whether this is an abusive situation at work or home, unrelenting stress, or the loss of a valued relationship or a loved one – many factors can contribute to low mood or depression.

 Finally, there are also those events to consider that happened much earlier in our lives but still have a significant effect on our mood long term.
-These can be experiences and situations we only have a vague memory of but persist in their effect on our current lives.
-There can also be very specific traumatic events that remain unsolved in their acuteness and ongoing effects on our present state of wellbeing.
+These can be experiences and situations we only have a vague memory of, but their effect persists in our current lives.
+There can also be very specific traumatic events that remain unsolved in their acuteness and have ongoing effects on our present state of wellbeing.

 Often the consequence is that we retreat from the world and social engagement.
 Our energy levels drop and our mood may even go down further.

-If circumstances persist and we do not seek or get appropriate help and support, we can easily slip into a depressive state.
+If circumstances persist and we do not seek or get appropriate help and support, we can easily slip into a more serious depressive state.

 How Does Yoga Help With Depression?

-Most regular Yoga practitioners know that Yoga influences mood and energy in a very positive way.
+Most regular Yoga practitioners know that Yoga influences mood, anxiety and energy in a very positive way.
 It does this by helping release any stuck energy or “chi” so that it can move out of the body.

-However, Yoga also fundamentally affects our emotional state at a nervous system and hormonal level, with significant benefits.
-Check out our article on the emotional benefits of Yoga to find out more about this.
+However, Yoga also fundamentally affects our emotional state at a nervous system and hormonal level, with significant benefits to mood and well being.

 Yoga For Depression – The Scientific Evidence